DrMarkusVoss/pumla/pumla_UsersGuide.md

 These macros (that are PlantUML unquoted functions and procedures) can be used within each PlantUML file by including `pumla_macros.puml`.

+### `PUMLACheatSheet()`
+This macro creates a note with a table that shows the contents of the model repository, the names and aliases of all model elements.
+That way you easily can see which model elements you can re-use and what their alias to access it is.

 ### `PUMLAPutElement( elem_alias )`
 This macro puts the model element with the given alias `elem_alias` onto the diagram.
 The referenced element must exist somewhere in the source tree as a model element